STRING TEACHERS! Trained in the 1900s to teach in the 21st century?

-D’Addario Orchestral and Julie Lyonn Music are offering quarterly in-service days to help you upgrade your skills to the 21st century.
-Dates to be announced soon.
-These training sessions will be free to string teachers.
-SIGN UP
+D’Addario Orchestral and Julie Lyonn Music are offering quarterly in-service days FREE TO STRING TEACHERS to help you upgrade your skills for teaching in yesterday’s AS WELL AS today’s world.

 Session Content will include …